geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 # Distribution, fragmentation, fluidity
 Disorientation grows for metadata creators with research domain, but also for users in discovery for research content...
 - Increasing levels of distribution, fragmentation, and fluidity
-	- Emergence of distributed, multi object (often 'non-standard') transient scholarly objects
+	- Emergence of open, distributed, multi object (often 'non-standard') transient scholarly objects
 - Multi-object exists elsewhere (e.g. METS package) but all components under direct custodianship where *authority of assertion* exists
 - PIDs increasingly central to linking, description, disambiguation, discovery